Yellowen/Owrang/docs/user/projects/docs.user.projects.md

 ---
 Managing Projects

-ERPNext helps you manage your Projects by breaking them into Tasks and allocating them to different people.
+Owrang helps you manage your Projects by breaking them into Tasks and allocating them to different people.

 Purchasing and selling can also be tracked against Projects and this can help the company keep tabs on its budget, delivery and profitability for a Project.